Tech0ne/local-spotify-api/README.md

 You can change:

+- `HOST`: define the ip to bind to. common values are `localhost` or `127.0.0.1` to only open the API to localhost, or `0.0.0.0` to bind on all interfaces
+- `PORT`: define the port to bind to
-- `USES_AUTHENTICATION`: define the behaviour of the server. if set to `True`, you'll need to authenticate with a valid user:password combination.
+- `USES_AUTHENTICATION`: if set to `True`, you'll need to authenticate with a valid user:password combination.
 - `USERS`: define the users that can authenticate.
 - `BACKEND`: define the used backend.
 Note: for now, only `dbus` is available.
 You can add more on the `core/backends/` directory, and by adding them to the `AVAILABLE_BACKENDS` variable, found on the `core/web_server.py` file.
 - `VERSION`: version number shown on swagger